matiasow/laboristo/README.md

 ### TO-DO:

-First of all, add more tests!
+First of all, help me adding more tests!
 This gem stated as an experiment, so you can expect bugs.

-In future versions, I'd like to improve the worker bin so that it can be started/stopped in a more elegant fashion than simply killing the process ;-)

 Feel free to report bugs, open issues, comments and pull requests.
 Only keep in mind that I just want to keep this gem neat and simple.